m4ttsch/omscs-notes-notes/computer-networks/routing.md

 ## Coping With Scale Hierarchy
 One way of coping with scale is to introduce hierarchy.
 OSPF has the notion of *areas* and IS-IS has an analogous notion of *levels*.

-In a backbone network, the network’s routers may be divided into levels or areas, and the backbone itself may have its own area.
+In a backbone network, the network's routers may be divided into levels or areas, and the backbone itself may have its own area.

 In OSPF, the backbone area is called area 0, and each area in the backbone that is not area 0 has an area 0 router.